murex/Kata-MedianListOfLists/doc/Email1-ProblemDescription.md

 Here is the process (roughly):

 1. Think about the algorithm that will solve your problem.
-2. Think of an order of tests that will allow your to build this algorithm incrementally.
+2. Think of an order of tests that will allow you to build this algorithm incrementally.
 3. Use TDD to write a crude algorithm that solves your problem, and that can later be re-factored into our target algorithm.
 This usually involves laying down the main blocks we will need, while using very low performance algorithms as much as possible.